February 6, 2014

 December 4, 2013

-Earley will help the Commodores continue a sustained level of success that has seen the program reach each of the last 14 NCAA Tournaments.
-She was a part of that success as a player from 2001-05, helping her teams to the Elite Eight in 2002, the Sweet 16 in 2004 and 2005 and SEC Tournament Championships in 2002 and 2004.
+Earley has an immediate connection with the Commodore players, thanks to her own terrific career as a player at Vanderbilt from 2001-05.
+During that time, she helped lead her teams to the Elite Eight in 2002, the Sweet 16 in 2004 and 2005 and SEC Tournament Championships in 2002 and 2004.

 As a senior, she was a unanimous first-team All-SEC selection, Kodak All-Region, Associated Press honorable mention All-American and Full Court Press second-team All-American.
 She paced the Southeastern Conference in field goal percentage and offensive rebounds and was a candidate for both the Naismith Trophy and Wooden Award.
-She capped her career with 1,382 points, a total which ranks 18th in program history.
+She capped her career with 1,382 points, which ranks 20th in program history.

 Earley then moved to Marquette in 2010, helping the Golden Eagles to the second round NCAA Tournament and a 24-9 mark.
 She was in Milwaukee for one more season before moving to Virginia in April 2012.